 Each horizontal edge will need a 0.25 over hang.
 I did not add any decoration details to the back.
 I did add decorative details to the lid but since it was not meeting any sides I didn’t add any extra length.

-10. Before I painted, I filled in the holes from the nail gun with this filler found at Home Depot.
+10. Before I painted, I filled in the holes from the nail gun with this filler.
 Once it was dry I sanded the entire box.
 I found it was easier to paint before I attached the lid.
 I used Rustoleum Painter’s Touch in white semi-gloss.

 11. Finally I attach the lid.
 I started by attaching each of the 4 hinges to the 1 x 1.
 Then I attached the hinges to the lid.

 That is it!
 I loved how it turned out and how it looks in my daughter’s room!
-Plus it has defiantly achieved my goal of eliminating all the dress up clothes from all over the floor.
+Plus it has definitely achieved my goal of eliminating all the dress up clothes from all over the floor.